 Actinogen is conducting a range of toxicology studies as required by the regulatory authorities in the development of any drug, and particularly with drugs that are likely to be used long-term, like Xanamem.
-These studies will help define and guide the safe long-term use of Xanamem in humans, as will be necessary in the potential treatment of Alzheimer’s disease, and other neurological, psychiatric, and metabolic diseases associated with raised cortisol.
+These studies will help define and guide the safe long-term use of Xanamem in humans, as will be necessary in the potential treatment of Alzheimer’s disease, and other neurological diseases associated with raised cortisol.

 A Phase I, single ascending dose (SAD), randomised, double-blind, placebo-controlled study was successfully completed in 2013 with 48 healthy human volunteers.
 Xanamem was well tolerated with no serious adverse events, and demonstrated potent effects on pharmacodynamic biomarkers, consistent with substantial inhibition of 11β-HSD1 for at least 24 hours after a single dose.